soft-eng-practicum/softdev2-resources/content/student/chapter-jira/_index.md

 ---
 ### Project Step 2: Define project tasks/activities

 Each goal or sub-set of goals should be matched to the tasks required to accomplish them.
-Team should agree on the respective tasks that will define the success of the goal.
+Team should agree on the tasks that will define the success of each goal.

 {{< figure src="/softdev2-resources/images/pm/goaltasks.png" height=400 >}}

+---
+### Project Step 3: Determine and verify resource requirements

+{{% fragment %}}  Resources are those things which are needed to accomplish the project goals, like people, time, money, space, computers, software, etc.{{% /fragment %}}

+{{% fragment %}} **The most important here is to be realistic**, meaning to determine what you need to get the job done correctly, on time, and on budget. {{% /fragment %}}

+{{% fragment %}} Most common mistake is to underestimate the amount and type of resources required, which leads to projects that run over budget and fall behind schedule.

+DO NOT:
+  • Squeeze a project into a shorter time frame to please your boss
+  • Cut corners to minimize resource requirements
+  • Plan on a best-case basis, i.e. "If everything goes correctly, we will finish on time."
+{{% /fragment %}}

+{{% fragment %}} A good idea is to build in a safety margin of 20% in terms of time and budget, which will give additional time to deal with unexpected occurrences.{{% /fragment %}}

+{{% fragment %}} Once the requirements have been set, it is important to make sure that the team has access to them to minimize risk.{{% /fragment %}}

 ---
 ## Jira